Watch Collecting

 Prevalence & culture

 Watch collecting is a niche but globally visible hobby, concentrated among enthusiasts with disposable income and amplified by an active ecosystem of reviewers, dealers, and forums.
 There is no clinical prevalence literature, since this is a hobby rather than a paraphilia; interest is gauged instead through market and search data.
-Mainstream awareness is moderate and is boosted by celebrity collectors and record-setting auction sales of historic pieces.
+Mainstream awareness is moderate and is boosted by celebrity collectors and the record-setting auction sales noted above.

 Safety, consent & law